igalarzab/avi2mkv/README.rst

 What I need.
 =============

-To use PhotoShare, you need at least:
+To use savi2mkv, you need at least:

 * Python (>=2.7)
 * mkvtools